plumelo/cosmoz-frontend-rtd/docs/views/60-omnitable-setup.rst

 cosmoz-omnitable-column-amount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type for money amounts, including currency symbol.

 cosmoz-omnitable-column-autocomplete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 cosmoz-omnitable-column-boolean
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type for boolean values, displays as yes or no.

 cosmoz-omnitable-column-date
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type for date only display.
+Follows user locale format.

 cosmoz-omnitable-column-datetime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type for both date and time display.
+Follows user locale format.

 cosmoz-omnitable-column-list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type to display a dashed vertical list within the column itself.

 cosmoz-omnitable-column-list-horizontal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type to display a horizontal list within the column itself.

 cosmoz-omnitable-column-number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type to display numbers - integer, float values and so on.

 cosmoz-omnitable-column-time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Column type to display times.
+Follows user locale format.

 Sizing
 ~~~~~~